How a Colt M1911-A1 Brought Down a Japanese Zero Fighter

 While in the POW camp, Baggett befriended another American, Colonel Harry Melton of the 311th Fighter Group.
 Colonel Melton had also been shot down and captured.
 Melton had learned from a Japanese colonel in the camp that the Zero pilot who attacked Baggett had crashed, killed by a single .45 round to the head.
 Colonel Melton unfortunately died when the ship taking him to mainland Japan for internment was torpedoed and sunk.

-As it turned out, since their were no friendly fighter aircraft in the vicinity of the incident, there were no other plausible explanations for the death of that Zero pilot.
+As it turned out, since there was no friendly fighter aircraft in the vicinity of the incident, there were no other plausible explanations for the death of that Zero pilot.
 Second Lieutenant Owen Baggett has been credited with the destruction of an enemy fighter over hostile territory by using his service issued Colt M1911-A1.
 He died at his home in San Antonio, Texas on July 27, 2006.

 After I learned about this incident, I had to get Dad’s old 1911 out of the safe and give it yet another cleaning.
 It never had the incredible provenance of Baggett’s Colt M1911-A1, but it’s still one awesomely fantastic pistol.